q1kka/notarization-service/README.md

 # notarization-component

 Notarization component is system used to notarize text or files in distributed fashion.
-It exposes RESTful api for which can take JSON objects / strings as ´application/json´ data or other files as ´multipart/form-data´.
+It exposes RESTful api for which takes multipart/form-data and stores it to IPFS and saves the hash to Ethereum blockchain.

 ## Environment